 Funding Your Future: The Only Guide to Mutual Funds You’ll Ever Need (1993) reflected the years that Jonathan had spent writing about funds, first for Forbes magazine and then for The Wall Street Journal.
 The book suggests stashing 30% to 50% of a stock portfolio in market-tracking index funds, with the rest allocated to actively managed funds.
 Today, Jonathan isn’t nearly so enthused about actively managed funds, and would favor putting most or all of a portfolio into index funds.

-Jonathan also had a hand in two other books.
+Jonathan also had a hand in five other books.
 He edited a series of essays entitled Stock Answers: A Guide to the International Equities Market (1988), which was a topic he covered while working at Euromoney magazine in London.
 The book got the small readership it deserved.
-In addition, he wrote the chapter on investing for The Wall Street Journal Lifetime Guide to Money (1997).
+In addition, he contributed chapters to The Wall Street Journal Lifetime Guide to Money (1997), The Best Investment Writing (2017), Harriman’s New Book of Investing Rules (2017) and The Best Investment Writing Volume 2 (2018).